Sept. 12, 2023

 Traffic Management and Mobility

-Traffic congestion, a persistent problem in most urban centers, can be alleviated using AI-driven solutions.
+Traffic congestion, a persistent problem in most urban centres, can be eased using AI-driven solutions.
 Advanced algorithms analyze real-time traffic data, predict congestion points, and optimize traffic light sequences to improve flow.
-Moreover, AI can predict where potholes might develop or which roads need maintenance, allowing for preemptive action.
+AI can predict where potholes might develop or which roads need maintenance, allowing for preemptive action.

 Energy Consumption and Urban Efficiency

 With cities accounting for a significant chunk of global energy consumption, there's a growing need to enhance urban energy efficiency.
 AI assists city planners in understanding energy consumption patterns suggesting modifications to reduce wastage.
 For instance, algorithms can determine the most energy-efficient lighting systems for public spaces or identify buildings that might benefit from retrofitting.